 Potluck House is a place to share.
 We come together to share art, music, space and ideas over food.
 We believe that food builds community.
 We need it.
 We want to share it.

 - Q House is a unique residential community dedicated to providing a safe living environment for LGBT*Q students at Columbia University.
 Q House residents strive to foster a safe campus environment and engage the Columbia University Community in meaningful dialogue.
 In addition, residents seek to foster a creative environment of collaboration which focuses on the intersections of identities.
 To this end, Q House will sponsor events for the larger Columbia University community focused on building safer social and educational environments in which all students feel welcome.

 Wellness House is a group of students who are working toward building a campus community where students don't just have to say that they're "fine", but can talk about what it truly means to be well.
 Our devotion to helping students discover personal ways to achieve balance and holistic well-being -- including mental, physical, and spritual wellness -- during their time at Columbia extends not just to members of our own organization, but to those in the larger campus as well.

 Writers House provides a collaborative environment for writers.
-They host readings, workshops, and talks related to various genres including poetry, prose, screen-writing, playwriting, creative non-fiction, and journalism.
-On a day-today basis, members of this community provide criticism and support for each other as well as provide an enthusiastic audience for their respective works.
-Writer's House hosts events open to the larger community.
-Many of these events taking place in the greater New York City area.
-This community facilitate accessibility to the Columbia literary scene by encouraging communication among different on campus groups and by also co-programming for writing related events.
+They host readings, workshops, talks, and literary outings related to various genres including poetry, prose, screen-writing, playwriting, creative non-fiction, and journalism.
+On a day-today basis, members of this community provide criticism and support for each otherand thus they will soon learn to enjoy their productivity and to cherish each other's talents and creativity.
+This community facilitates accessibility to the Columbia literary scene by encouraging communication among different on-campus groups and by programming writing related events.
 Writer's House also strives to provide a network for internships and publishing opportunities outside of the immediate Columbia community.